Skip to main content

 Child and Adoption Credit

-If your family grew this year thanks to adoption, you could receive a tax break.
-For 2023 taxes, the maximum is $15,950 under this category.
+If your family grew this year thanks to a birth or an adoption, you could receive a tax break.
+For tax year 2024, the maximum income to claim this credit is $16,810 under this category.
 For families with children under 17, tax credits of up to $2,000 per child may be applicable.

 Savers Credit